forrest79/presenter-tester/readme.md

 Pass additional HTTP headers.

 ### `withIdentity(Nette\Security\IIdentity $identity)`
-Change identity of User, which is executing given request.
+Change the identity of the User, which is executing given request.
 This is useful when login is required to perform the action.
 You can implement [identity factory](#identity-factory), which provides a default identity for each request.

 ### `withPost(array $post)`
 ### `withFiles(array $files)`